- Conrad MacKerron, Senior Vice President

 Andrew Behar, As You Sow CEO, has 30 years of experience as a Senior Executive and strategist in the cleantech, communications, and life science sectors.
 Prior to joining As You Sow, Andrew founded and was CEO of a start-up developing innovative fuel cell technologies.
 He served as COO for a social media agency focused on sustainability and has been a strategic consultant in the nonprofit sector.
-He serves on the board of US-SIF, the Forum for Sustainable and Responsible Investment.
-He was named one of 30 “Eco Rock Stars and Environmental Mavericks” in Origin Magazine’s August 2015 issue and his book, The Shareholders Action Guide: Unleash Your Hidden Powers to Hold Corporations Accountable will be published in November 2016 by Berrett-Koehler.
+He is a member of the board of US Social Investing Forum (US-SIF) is a member of the UN Sustainable Stock Exchange Green Finance Advisory Group.
+His book, The Shareholders Action Guide: Unleash Your Hidden Powers to Hold Corporations Accountable was published in November 2016 by Berrett-Koehler.

 Danielle is responsible for strategic management of the Energy, Environmental Health, and Waste programs.
 She brings a wealth of experience in achieving broad and lasting change and in-depth knowledge of clean energy, conservation policy, toxic enforcement, and team building.
 Danielle served most recently as Executive Director of the Environmental Law Foundation.
 Prior, she was Legal Director and Regional Program Director for national nonprofit Friends of the Earth, where she spearheaded innovative legal strategies to reduce global warming pollution and directed campaigns to reduce pollution and promote sustainable alternative energies and fuels.
 Through her work, Danielle has been instrumental in securing compliance with environmental laws and industry conversions to environmentally sound technologies, including a settlement with the City and County of Los Angeles resulting in a $2.1 billion sewer system upgrade.
 Danielle was recognized with the WaterKeeper’s Environmental Achievement Award in 2000 for her outstanding achievements protecting California waters from pollution and compelling polluters to assume the costs of environmental degradation.
 She holds a JD from the University of California, Berkeley School of Law and a BA in Political Economics from the University of California, Berkeley.